Green-Software-Foundation/green-software-principles/Principles/carbon.md

 ### Greenhouse gases

 Greenhouse gases (GHG) are a group of gases that trap heat from solar radiation in the Earth's atmosphere.
-These gasses act as a blanket increasing the temperature on the surface of the Earth.
+These gases act as a blanket increasing the temperature on the surface of the Earth.
 Due to man-made carbon pollution, the global climate is changing much faster than animals and plants can naturally adapt.
 How human society will adapt is still an open question.

 There are many different GHGs.
 The most common is carbon dioxide (CO<sub>2</sub>) but we often refer to all GHGs by just saying 'carbon'.
 To make calculations easier we normalize all GHG numbers to carbon dioxide equivalent (CO<sub>2</sub>-eq).
-CO<sub>2</sub>-eq is a way of measuring the impact that non-CO<sub>2</sub> gasses have on global warming potential (GWP), relative to the impact of carbon dioxide.
+CO<sub>2</sub>-eq is a way of measuring the impact that non-CO<sub>2</sub> gases have on global warming potential (GWP), relative to the impact of carbon dioxide.
 CO<sub>2</sub>-eq is most commonly measured in million metric tonnes of carbon dioxide equivalent (MMTCDE).
-Different gasses have different GWPs than CO<sub>2</sub> per unit of weight.
+Different gases have different GWPs than CO<sub>2</sub> per unit of weight.
 CO<sub>2</sub> has a GWP of 1, since it is the gas we are normalising against.

 For example, Methane (CH<sub>4</sub>), a common gaseous hydrocarbon, has a warming effect of 25 times that of CO2, so we say methane has a GWP of 25.
 Sulphur hexafluoride (SF6), a man-made gas used as an electical insulator, has a GWP of 23,500.
 This means one metric tonne of SF6 released into the atmosphere is equivalent to 23,500 metric tonnes of CO<sub>2</sub>.